 HIV is one of several viruses transmitted through sexual contact and by exposure to infected blood.
 And, of course, today’s coronavirus is a respiratory virus which spreads primarily through droplets produced when an infected person coughs or sneezes, or through droplets of saliva or discharge from the nose.
 It remains active in the air for up to 30 minutes and on surfaces for up to several days (with diminishing potency.)

 The variety of host cells that a virus can infect is called its “host range.”
 This can be narrow, meaning a virus is capable of infecting few species, or broad, meaning it is capable of infecting many.

-The coronavirus wrecking havoc around the world today is believed to have originated in bats, been transferred to another wild animal that was then sold and consumed — jumping in that way to humans.
+The coronavirus wrecking havoc around the world today is believed to have originated in bats — having been transferred to another wild animal that was then sold and consumed and jumping in that way to humans.
 In this animal-to-human progression, today’s coronavirus is similar to other recent coronaviruses such as Severe Acute Respiratory Syndrome (SARS) and Middle Eastern respiratory syndrome (MERS.)

 The Centers for Disease Control says there have been no confirmed cases of transmitting the resulting COVID-19 virus between humans and pet animals, or from pets to humans.

-When viruses encounter a host, they use proteins on their surfaces to unlock and invade its unsuspecting cells.
-Then they take control of those cells’ own molecular machinery to produce and assemble the materials needed for more viruses.
+When viruses encounter a host, they use proteins on their surfaces to unlock and invade the cells.
+Then they take control of those cells’ own molecular machinery to produce and assemble the materials needed to make more viruses.

 In that way, the virus switches between being “alive” and not being “alive,” between chemistry and biology.